candincevc/Latex-study/README.md

 - How to edit the width and the height of the pictures.
 - How to add caption of the picture.
 - How to refer the image in your document.

+#### 4- add math.tex
 - Use bold,underline,item lists in the document.
+- How to add mathematical formulas in your documents.

 #### Rsesult